5 Spring Cleaning Tasks You Shouldn’t Skip This Year

 Shine the Windows

-Your windows have probably been closed for a few months now, but as soon as the weather warms up, you’re going to want to open them up.
+Your windows have probably been closed for a few months now, but as soon as the weather warms up, you’ll want to open them up.

 The last thing you want is to view the beautiful spring weather through a set of grimy windows.